Fix Error HelpWindows error code repair guides

 If the Error Still Persists

-If background software keeps locking Windows Update files, manual steps may not fully resolve repeated failures.
+If background software or damaged system components keep locking update files, manual steps may not fully stop repeated 0x80070020 errors.

-An automated repair tool can scan for Windows issues and help stabilize updates.
+An automated Windows repair tool can scan for common Windows issues and repair them automatically.

 Recommended next step